tensorpack/tensorpack/docs/tutorial/dataflow.md

 df = MultiProcessRunnerZMQ(df, 3)
 ````

-A list of built-in DataFlow to compose with can be found at [API docs](../modules/dataflow.html).
+A list of built-in DataFlow to use can be found at [API docs](../modules/dataflow.html).
 You can also find complicated real-life DataFlow pipelines in the [ImageNet training script](../examples/ImageNetModels/imagenet_utils.py)
 or other tensorpack examples.

 ### Parallelize the Pipeline

-DataFlow includes optimized parallel runner and parallel mapper.
+DataFlow includes carefully optimized parallel runners and parallel mappers: `Multi{Thread,Process}{Runner,MapData}`.
+Runners execute multiple clones of a dataflow in parallel.
+Mappers execute a mapping function in parallel on top of an existing dataflow.
-You can find them in the [API docs](../modules/dataflow.html) under the
+You can find details in the [API docs](../modules/dataflow.html) under the
 "parallel" and "parallel_map" section.

 The [Efficient DataFlow](efficient-dataflow.html) give a deeper dive